 For the convenience of our guests, in the summer we provide large pool towels by the pool.
 Please see our pool attendant, if you want to check it out.
 Towels are to remain in the pool area and cannot be removed.
 If you need a towel for the beach or out on the boat, please provide your own.
 Towels are only for registered hotel guests.

 We have two restaurants, directly on the Lake.
 Ducey's on the lake is open for breakfast and dinner and offers more upscale, steakhouse setting.
 Bar & Grill is more casual and open for lunch and dinner.
 Pines Market Deli offers a selection of sandwiches, salads and fried food.
 Due to current gathering restrictions, related to the Covid19, we only offer outdoor dining on the lakefront pation (upstairs), as well as on the deck outside the suites.
 Guests are encouraged to order to go from the current menu, including specials and family meals.

 We do have a resort-wide high speed wireless internet connection.
 Each cabin has its own access point to better distribute, heavy at times, usage of the network.
 And of course, this facility is complimentary for all our guests.
-Know more about our world-class amenities here .
+Please keep in mind that our remote location does affect the signal strength.
+This will be especially noticeable on days with higher occupancy (higher device traffic), like on holidays or weekends.
+Know more about our Resort amenities here .